Anyolite/anyolite/README.md

 ### Version 1.1.0

-NOTE: This version requires recompilation of the C glue.
+NOTE: This version requires recompilation of mruby and the C files.

+NOTE: This version will only work with mruby 3.2.0 and above.
+Since 3.2.0 is not out yet, it is highly recommended to either use an older Anyolite release or the master branch of mruby.

 #### Features